sergeyklay/clusterium/docs/source/usage.rst

 Adjusting Clustering Parameters
 -------------------------------

-Fine-tune the clustering by adjusting the model-specific parameters:
+Fine-tune the clustering by adjusting the model-specific parameters.
+Here's an example using parameters that worked well for a dataset of ~7,000 sentences:

 .. code-block:: bash

    clusx cluster \
       --input your_data.txt \
-      --dp-alpha 0.5 \
+      --dp-alpha 15.0 \
-      --dp-kappa 0.3 \
+      --dp-kappa 25.0 \
-      --pyp-alpha 0.3 \
+      --pyp-alpha 12.0 \
-      --pyp-kappa 0.3 \
+      --pyp-kappa 25.0 \
-      --pyp-sigma 0.3 \
+      --pyp-sigma 0.5 \
       --random-seed 42

 The choice of parameters significantly affects clustering results.
-For example:

-* Lower alpha values (0.1-0.5) create fewer, larger clusters
-* Higher alpha values (1.0-5.0) create more, smaller clusters
-* For Pitman-Yor Process, sigma values between 0.1-0.7 typically work well
+General guidelines include:

+* Alpha values should be scaled based on your dataset size (higher for larger datasets)
-* Lower kappa values (0.1-0.3) make the model more sensitive to small differences between texts
+* Higher kappa values make the model more sensitive to small differences between texts
+* For Pitman-Yor Process, sigma controls the power-law behavior of cluster sizes
-* Using the same value for both DP and PYP alpha parameters will result in dramatically different clustering behaviors
+* Using the same alpha value for both DP and PYP leads to dramatically different clustering behaviors

 For detailed guidance on parameter selection for each model, see the `Understanding Clustering Parameters`_ section below.